nightwatchjs/nightwatch-docs/guide/mobile-app-testing/selectors.md

 As you can see the highlighted element has an id value `org.wikipedia:id/search_src_text`

-To interact with that element, selector strategy would be id and selector string would be `org.wikipedia:id/search_src_text`.
+To interact with that element, selector strategy would be `id` and selector string would be `org.wikipedia:id/search_src_text`.

 ### XPath

 Apart from ID, you can also locate an element using the XPath.
-We do not recommend using XPath as it can make your test cases very fragile as even a small change in layout of the application can render the XPath incorrect.
-You should use XPath only if no other selectors are applicable.

 ![Example of xPath selector][image-2]

+Xpath in Appium analyzes the XML structure of the app and then locates the element.
+Xpath should only be used when there is no ID, Name, or accessibility ID assigned to a specific UI element.
+Although XPath allows for the formulation of complex queries, using XPath is not recommended because it has stability and performance issues (as mentioned in the [official documentation][1]).

 ### Selecting nth element

-Nightwatch selectors also accept a JSON value instead of a string where more options can be provided.
+Nightwatch selectors also accept a [selector object][2] instead of a string where more options can be provided.
 You can select an element at nth index from a list of elements.
-For e.g. in case you have a list with multiple list items, you can select the nth element by sending a JSON object instead of the selector string.
+For e.g. in case you have a list with multiple list items, you can select the nth element by sending a selector object instead of a selector string.

 <div class="sample-test">
 <i>Select nth element</i><pre class="line-numbers"><code class="language-javascript">app.click({selector: 'org.wikipedia:id/page_list_item_title', locateStrategy: 'id', index: n})